 Will switching to Gutenberg affect my existing content?

-No, unless you go back to edit an older post with Gutenberg active, the content will remain the same.
+No, unless you go back to edit an older post with Gutenberg, the content will remain the same.

 Can I edit existing content in Gutenberg?

-Yes, however we strongly recommend against doing so.
-It will be best to use Gutenberg for new posts only as this will avoid formatting/styling issues.
+Yes, however we recommend that you avoid doing so.
+It will be best to use Gutenberg for new posts only as this will help prevent any formatting/styling issues.

 I’m already using a page builder plugin, do I need to change to Gutenberg?

-If you’re already using a page builder plugin such as Beaver Builder, SiteOrigin or Visual Composer, we highly recommend disabling Gutenberg by installing this plugin before WordPress 5.0 is launched.
+If you’re already using a page builder plugin such as Beaver Builder, SiteOrigin or Visual Composer, we recommend disabling Gutenberg by installing this plugin before WordPress 5.0 is launched.
 Your current page builder plugin will continue to perform the same actions available in Gutenberg, so there is not much point in having both.
+Over time, those plugins will probably integrate further with the new Gutenberg editor.
+You may wish to contact the plugin’s support team to check what they plan in future and what they recommend.
+For example, the Beaver Builder team have some information here.

 I have feedback about Gutenberg, how can I contact the team at WordPress?